 West Virginia University is a member of the 911 Emergency Services Network.
 To report a crime in progress or an emergency, contact the University Police by dialing 911 from any University (293) exchange.
 Anyone can also contact the department at (304) 293-3136 for non-emergencies.
 If anyone would like to file a report, the department is located at 992 Elmer Prince Drive.
-Also, for safety, the University has 25 emergency phones located across our campus in high traffic areas.
-The locations of these phones are identified on the following maps:
+Also, for safety, the University has 30 emergency phones located across our campus in high traffic areas.
+At the time of the publishing of this report, one (1) of the emergency phones located in the area of the Purinton House (Emergency phone # 24) is out of service.
+UPD is currently working to fix the power issue with this unit.
+The locations of all emergency phones can be found on the following maps: